mikediessner/nubo/docs/_source/bayesian_optimisation.rst

         20 evaluations.

-Both of these acquisition functions can be maximised with a deterministic optimiser, such as L-BFGS-B [#Zhu1997]_ for bounded unconstrained problems or SLSQP [#Kraft1994]_ for bounded constrained problems.
+Both of these acquisition functions can be maximised with a deterministic optimiser, such as L-BFGS-B [#Zhu1997]_ for bounded and unconstrained problems or SLSQP [#Kraft1994]_ for bounded constrained problems.
 However, this only works for the sequential single-point problems for which every point suggested by Bayesian optimisation is observed via the objective function :math:`f( \boldsymbol x)` immediatley, before the optimisation loop is repeated.